 Seoul Highlights Environmental Investments at Climate Change Conference

-South Korea heavily adopted nuclear power in a kind of Faustian bargain to reduce emissions from fossil fuel power plants, but now the country is facing a significant nuclear waste storage problem.
-Rather than back down on this nuclear bet, the government appear to be doubling down.
+South Korea heavily adopted nuclear power in a kind of Faustian bargain to reduce emissions from fossil fuel power plants; however, the country is now facing a significant nuclear waste storage problem.
+Rather than back down on this nuclear bet, the government appears to be doubling down.
 Currently, the South Korean government is waging a massive public relations campaign in an attempt to convince its citizens of the need for more nuclear waste storage sites.

 Clean Technology in South Korea